 Giantex Portable 8-lbs Capacity Washer

 You can go smaller than the 1.6-2.0+ cu. ft. capacity models that we’ve looked at above.
-This Giantex washer is a good starting point if you need an even more compact washer.
+This Giantex washing machine is a good starting point if you need an even more compact washer.
 There are much smaller models that we’ll be looking at below if you need something even more compact.

 - Holds 8 lbs of laundry